teemvil/iot/README.md

 2. Create sensor/implementations

-    To install IoTLibrary as a package, run `pip3 install .` in the secure_sensor_management_system folder.
+    a) To install IoTLibrary as a package, go to the folder `/opt/iot/secure_sensor_management_system/` and run the command `pip3 install .`

-    a) Create a new folder for the sensor under `/opt/iot/secure_sensor_management_system/`
+    b) Create a new folder for the sensor under `/opt/iot/secure_sensor_management_system/`

-    b) Create new sensor script.
+    c) Create new sensor script.
 Most important thing is to inherit the BasicSensor from SensorManagementLibrary.

     ```python
     from SensorManagementLibrary.BasicSensor import BasicSensor
     ```

-    c) Create configuration file for the sensor and name it as `sensor_config.json`.
-The file should look like this:
+    d) Create configuration file for the sensor and name it as `sensor_config.json`.
+This file should be stored in the same folder as your sensor script.
+The file should include three fields like this:
     ```json
     {
         "name": "EXAMPLE RNGsensor",